 Will be staying here more often, a favorite marina of ours.
 11 out of 10!

-Any yachtsmen that leaves their vessel on a mooring while leaving the island for any reason must advise the Harbormaster Department and provide emergency contact details.
-Those leaving for several or more days must also provide an island contact.
+• • ATTENTION • • Any yachtsmen leaving the island and their vessel unattended for any reason must advise the Harbormaster Department and provide emergency contact details and an island contact when absent for several or more days.
 This is strongly discouraged and not recommended.